Questions & answers about treatment in the ERCM

 How does a tumor react after Cyberknife treatment?

-With the Cyberknife treatment (radiosurgery), a tumor is “fired” from many different directions with high-energy light particles (photons).
-This effective dose arrives centrally in the tumor.
-This essentially reaches diseased cells and destroys their genetic structure – the tumor dies.
-It regresses over a period of a few weeks to months.
-In rare cases, the tumor swells after treatment.
-This is usually temporary and can be easily controlled.
+In Cyberknife treatment (radiosurgery), a tumor is “bombarded” with high-energy light particles (photons) from many different directions.
+This effective dose is delivered centrally to the tumor.
+It essentially reaches the diseased cells and destroys their genetic structure – the tumor dies.
+The tumor regresses over a period of weeks to months.
+In rare cases, the tumor may swell after treatment.
+This is usually temporary and easily controlled.

 4